ksaalfeld/exprplusplus/README.md

 It's a proof-of-concept implementation: Use it at your own risk.

+# Usage

+Put the package into `auto_path` and load it:

+    package require expr++

+Changes get into effect after loading the package.

+Note that the `expr` command is implicitely used within the conditionals of control structures (if, while, for, ...).
+Features added by this package are therefore available in their conditionals as well.

-# Example
+# Examples

-This example computes the median absolute deviation of a vector/list:
+The following example computes the median absolute deviation of a vector/list:

     set x {2.3 3.1 2.8 2.5 3.2}
     set mad [expr {median(abs(sub($x, median($x))))}]